Blast targeting Kabul mosque leaves 'a number of civilians dead,' Taliban spokesman says - KTVZ

 It was not immediately clear how many people were killed or injured in the attack, but the explosion appeared to be targeting senior Taliban leadership.

-Reports on social media described a large detonation and emergency services rushing to the scene.

-No one has claimed responsibility for the bombing and the Taliban have not yet announced officially who they blame for the attack.

-Later on Sunday night, Kabul was rocked by more explosions and sustained gunfire
+In what appeared to be a Taliban operation against ISIS later on Sunday night, Kabul was rocked by more explosions and sustained gunfire.
+Images from the scene posted by local media showed at least two sizeable blasts outside an apartment block.

 Taliban spokesman Mujahid said the operation “completely destroyed” an ISIS cell.